'Anata: Israeli and PA period (1967–present)

-Ayn Fara, the Palestinian village’s natural pool and spring, was absorbed into the Israeli Ein Prat Nature Reserve.
+Ayn Fara, the Palestinian village's natural pool and spring, was absorbed into the Israeli Ein Prat Nature Reserve.

+In 2007, Abir Aramin was shot and killed by the IDF in 'Anata.

 Main families

 The families are Shiha, Abd al-Latif, Ibrahim, Alayan, Hilwa, Salama, Hamdan, Abu Haniya Musah and al-Kiswani.
 The latter family fled to 'Anata during the 1948 Arab-Israeli War.

 Sanctuaries

+Saleh and Rumia

 'Anata contains two sanctuaries, dedicated to Saleh and possibly Jeremiah.
 The former is a mosque dedicated to the prophet Saleh (Biblical Shelah), but Saleh's tomb is believed to be in the village of Nabi Salih to the northwest.
 The latter sanctuary is a cave dedicated to a "Rumia" which according to Charles Simon Clermont-Ganneau, "looks as if it had been connected by the folklore with the name Jeremiah, the initial 'je' being removed by aphaeresis as so frequently happens in Arabic."
 This signifies that it is very possible that "Rumia" is an Arabicized form of "Jeremiah".